dzfweb/dzfweb.github.com.source/src/source/_posts/NativeScript Course-Creating-a-New-Project-with-Angular-2.md

 ---
-title: 'Curso NativeScript: Criando um novo projeto com Angular 2'
+title: 'NativeScript Course: Creating a New Project with Angular 2'
 date: 2017-04-21 15:08:24
 tags:
+- courses
+- NativeScript
+- Angular+
+- Mobile
 ---

-Fala pessoal, compartilho com vocês uma video aula parte do curso NativeScript com Angular 2 que estou gravando.
+Hey guys, I share with you a video lesson part of the NativeScript with Angular 2 course that I'm recording.
+** Content in Portuguese **

 <!--more-->